 I think we can all related to this situation in one way or another.
-I for one, lean a little more towards Chandler’s perspective.
+I, for one, lean a little more towards Chandler’s perspective.
 Not that I hate my job by any means; it may not be what I envisioned myself doing, but I certainly don’t want to quit.
 But, I will admit, that I live my life with too much fear.

 Fear of missing out.
 Fear of rejection.
 Fear of not being good enough.
 Fear of doing what I really want to do.

 Since I was young, I loved stories.
 I think all kids love stories, but I was lucky to have a mother who not only read to me, but made up really good, creative stories that she would tell me before tucking me into bed.
-I loved them so much in fact, that I would often refuse to sleep until she made up a story for me.
-I’m pretty sure that’s where my love of telling stories came from, but it wasn’t until I was eleven or twelve that I properly got into creative writing, and I spent every spare minute writing on my computer (when I wasn’t playing the Sims, I did that a lot at that age too).
+I loved them so much in fact, that I would often refuse to sleep until she made up a story for me there and then.
+I’m pretty sure that’s where my love of telling stories came from, but it wasn’t until I was eleven or twelve that I properly got into creative writing, and I spent every spare minute writing on my computer (when I wasn’t playing The Sims, I did that a lot at that age too).

 I was also an avid reader.
 By the time I was sixteen, I think I had read at least three quarters of the young adult section of my local library.
 This, coupled with my love of telling my own stories, I knew early on that I wanted to write my own books one day.
 So that’s been my ultimate goal for a while now: to write my first novel.